 The CoC RTFH Chief Executive Office established meetings with the individual 18 cities and their leaders to encourage them to adopt a homeless admission preference policy and will continue to do so.
-The PHA's have monthly learning collaborative meetings which include RTFH representatives.
-Although not all 18 jurisdictions are PHAs, their housing or community services divisions are key in prioritizing the public response to homelessness.
-The jurisdictions use of CDBG, ESG and other resources can assist in offering less intensive services to clients as they stabilize and choose to move to mainstream housing
+Also, the PHA's have monthly learning collaborative meetings to which RTFH representative are invited.
+Although not all 18 jurisdictions are PHAs but their housing or community services divisions are key in prioritizing the public response to homelessness.
+CDBG, ESG and other resources can assist in moving offering less intensive services to clients as they stabilize.

 1C-5b.
-Move On Strategy with Affordable Yes

-Housing Providers.
-Does the CoC have a

-Move On strategy with affordable housing

-providers in its jurisdiction (e.g., multifamily

-assisted housing owners, PHAs, Low Income

-Tax Credit (LIHTC) developments, or local

-low-income housing programs)?
+Move On Strategy with Affordable Yes Housing Providers.
+Does the CoC have a Move On strategy with affordable housing providers in its jurisdiction (e.g., multifamily assisted housing owners, PHAs, Low Income Tax Credit (LIHTC) developments, or local low-income housing programs)?